jakobzhao/geog458/labs/lab02/readme.md

 ![](img/frontpage.png)

-Open `geotweets.csv` in microsoft excel or other alternative spreadsheet software.
+Open `twsearch-result.csv` in microsoft excel or other alternative spreadsheet software.
 Copy all the rows under the `text` column, and then paste the copied rows to the input text box on Word Art.
 You need to press the `import` button on the top left to open this text box.
 Once complete, please type `Import words`.

 ![](img/import-box.png)